KaterinaKachann/online-zoo/README.md

-ONLINE ZOO is a platform that contains information about animals from various zoos with webcams.
+Online Zoo is a platform that contains information about animals from various zoos with webcams.
 =================================================
 ![JavaScript](https://img.shields.io/badge/javascript-%23007ACC.svg?style=for-the-badge&logo=javascript&logoColor=white)